 She approached Henry for assistance as he got publicly honored for achievement in rebranding a tarnished product into a highly marketable and profitable grade.

 Henry, though the least enticed by her personality as her reputation as an obsessed social media trampster preceded her, agreed nonetheless.
 He took it as a challenge to reconstruct her as he did to the dying product.

 “To change her packaging for the packaging of a formula.
 (Though not a pharmaceutical product) yet the same principles (of rebranding) apply.
 Soften her palette.
 Improve her taste.
 Expand her market.
 Transform this vapid, despised, social media, obsessed narcissistic to a valued and respected woman of stature.”

 There were some killer points he released during the process that I’d like to enumerate.
 In some cases, expand on.
 The change/ rebranding process spanned through the entire season and it was frankly an authentic, stepwise reformation.
 The tips are hardly new, but they’re tips we need to be reminded of regularly.

 Steps to Becoming a Better Person

 1. Remember that it is possible to be beautiful on the outside and butt on the inside.
 Knowing this, you should understand that you don’t become approachable simply because you’re pretty.
 You need to make efforts to endear others towards you.
 If not, you’ll gather around yourself temporary accolades or transitional relationships.
 People who would be with you because of what they stand to gain from you mostly – popularity, visibility, attention.

-If you really don’t feel like engaging in any form of dialogue, it’s respectful to look directly at the person and nod once but gently.
-You’ll find that the person would respond same way in acknowledgement.
+If you don’t feel like engaging in any form of dialogue, it’s respectful to look directly at the person and nod once but gently.
+You’ll find that the person would respond the same way in acknowledgment.